 - Entrants must be employed full-time in food and beverage service within the United Kingdom and be aged between 22 and 28 on the closing date for entries.

 - Entrants must provide contact details of a referee, ideally their line manager / employer who will endorse and support their application and confirm, in writing, that appropriate time, mentoring and support will be given for the duration of the competition.
 If any candidate changes, or intends to change, their employment during the competition, the organisers must be informed.
 Any new employer will be asked to confirm, in writing, the same endorsement and support.
 The organisers also reserve the right to reconsider a candidate’s eligibility.

 - Entrants should be able to provide evidence of their education, training and achievements and demonstrate, in their entry, that they have the passion and potential to work hard and succeed in food and beverage service.

 - Any establishment in the hospitality industry may submit any number of entries, providing each entry is for a different person.

 - Only entries made through the official entry process will be accepted.
 No responsibility can be accepted for entries lost, delayed or damaged in any way.
-Copies of their entries must be kept by entrants for future reference as correspondence cannot be returned.

 - The organisers reserve the right to use and publish any submitted entry material.